ProgrammingGuy001/multi_client_chat_application/README.md

 ### 1. **Client**
 This is a class for managing client-side activity in the chat application.
 #### Key Features:
-- **Connection Handling**:
+- **Connection Handling and Authentication**:
+    - Establishes a connection with the server using a socket after providing valid login credentials.
     - Establishes a connection with the server using a socket.
     - Initializes input/output streams.

 - **Send/Receive Mechanisms**:
-    - Sends messages entered by the user to the server.
+    - Sends messages entered by the user to the server after successful authentication.
     - Listens for and displays incoming messages from the server in a separate thread.

 - **Graceful Disconnect**: